Yu-Tsern/DigitalCertificateLab/lab1/README.md

 sftp -i ~/.ssh/id_geni_ssh_rsa -oPort=28693 yjou2@pc2.geni.it.cornell.edu
 ```

-After putting in the passphrase created when generating private key, a "sftp>" prompt should appear.
-Now, use "mget" command to fetch the file.
+After putting in the passphrase created when generating your private key, a "sftp>" prompt should appear.
+Now, use "mget" to fetch the file.
 If the file is retrieved succefully, it will show you the file name, file size, transfer rate and elapsed time.
+Your terminal will show you something similar to the followings.

 ```
 sftp> mget /etc/ssl/openssl.cnf